jmarcosdias/healthy/README.md

    6. Update the settings.py file inside my_greengrocer project, adding to the allowed hosts list, the URL of the application you are deploying.

-      1. Make sure 'mdias-my-greengrocer-new.herokuapp.com' is in the ALLOWED_HOSTS list
+      a.
+Make sure 'mdias-my-greengrocer-new.herokuapp.com' is in the ALLOWED_HOSTS list

       ```
       ALLOWED_HOSTS = ['mdias-my-greengrocer-new.herokuapp.com', 'localhost']
       ```

-      2. Commit your changes
+      b.
+Commit your changes
          ```
          git add .
          git commit -m "Update allowed hosts in settings.py file"